anonymityatitsprime/The-hidden-street/README.md

+Ah nice you have reached till here.now there is another piece of information given.

 Noctyx Corp’s internal audit trail references an external document once hosted on a government research domain.
 The record was cited during oversight reviews, then quietly removed years later.

 The link still exists in the logs.